Hyundai i20: Safety

-The Hyundai i20 earned a maximum five star safety rating from Euro NCAP and scored six out of a maximum of seven points in the "safety assist" category, receiving top marks for its belt reminder and electronic stability programme which minimises the risk of skidding by braking individual wheels.
-The i20 was named one of Euro NCAP's "top five safest cars for 2009", which was based on Euro NCAP's maximum five star awards and their overall score.
+The Hyundai i20 earned a maximum five-star safety rating from Euro NCAP and scored six out of a maximum of seven points in the "safety assist" category, receiving top marks for its belt reminder and Electronic Stability Programme (ESP) which minimises the risk of skidding by braking individual wheels.
+The i20 was named one of Euro NCAP's "top five safest cars for 2009", which was based on Euro NCAP's maximum five-star awards and their overall score.

-The Hyundai i20 features starts with six airbags—for driver and passenger in the front along with side and curtain airbags for rear passengers, whilst the Antilock Brake System (ABS) with Electronic Brake-force Distribution (EBD) which helps to control in slippery surfaces.
+The Hyundai i20 features start with six airbags—for the driver and the front passenger along with side and curtain airbags for rear passengers, whilst the Antilock Brake System (ABS) with Electronic Brake-force Distribution (EBD) which helps to control in slippery surfaces.

-Hyundai i20 has new additions in its safety features like rain sensing wipers and automatic darkness sensing headlamps, central locking, impact sensing auto door unlock, keyless entry along with front and rear fog lamps and advanced engine immobilizer.
+Hyundai i20 has new additions in its safety features like rain-sensing wipers, automatic darkness sensing headlamps, central locking, impact-sensing auto door unlock, keyless entry along with front and rear fog lamps and advanced engine immobilizer.

-Despite the high safety rating from NCAP and ANCAP tests the i20 has performed poorly in real world crash data records.
+Despite the high safety rating from NCAP and ANCAP tests, the i20 has performed poorly in real world crash data records.
 Monash University Used Car Safety Ratings Buyer's Guide, which researched over 8 million crashes showed the Hyundai Accent i20 2010–2015 to have a 2 star driver protection rating.